swatidantu/robocomp-blog-web/gsoc/2021/posts/alejandro_fernandez/post04.md

 After that, I started to install [LearnBlock](https://github.com/robocomp/LearnBlock) in the same way as RoboComp and in this case wasn´t so easy.
 I have some problems relate to the version of PySide, I solved these problems changing the requirements.txt, concretely putting PySide2 instead of PySide.

-But the greatest problem was about dlib library that it wasn´t capable of installing, so finally my tutors suggested to not install this library as is only use in only one component.
+But the greatest problem was about dlib library that it wasn´t capable of installing, so finally my tutors suggested to not install this library as is only use in one component.

 ## Creating the structure of the project